-“pop-Romantic…iridescent and wondrous” (Mercury News) and “suits the boundary erasing spirit of today’s new-music world” (New York Times).
-The Los Angeles Times praises him as “an excellent soloist” and the Santa Cruz Sentinel says that he “wowed an enthusiastic audience…Sparr’s guitar sang in a near-human voice.”
+“pop-Romantic…iridescent and wondrous” (The Mercury News) and “suits the boundary erasing spirit of today’s new-music world” (The New York Times).
+The Los Angeles Times praises him as “an excellent soloist,” and the Santa Cruz Sentinel says that he “wowed an enthusiastic audience…Sparr’s guitar sang in a near-human voice.”

 D. J. was the Young American Composer-in-Residence with the California Symphony from 2011-14 and was Composer-in-Residence with the Richmond Symphony from 2009-11.
 His compositions have been commissioned and performed by organizations such as the Houston Grand Opera, North Carolina Opera, and Eighth Blackbird.
-Recent/upcoming works include KATRINA: CONCERTO FOR JAZZ GUITAR AND ORCHESTRA (Arkansas Symphony) WHITE GOLD (CAM Raleigh, NC Symphony), & ON BEHALF: A METAPHOR (Tribeca New Music Festival).
-Ashville Lyric Opera is currently developing a touring production of his opera APPROACHING ALI.
+Recent/upcoming works include Katrina: Concerto for Jazz Guitar and Orchestra (Arkansas Symphony) …To me from the earth… (CAM Raleigh, NC Symphony), & On Behalf: Metaphor Fourty-four (Tribeca New Music Festival).

 A passion for musical performance grew from family encouragement at a young age.
-Three-year old D. J. stood in front of a television set holding his Great grandmother Violet Bond’s straw broom in hand pretending it was a guitar, while Roy Clark and Buck Owens performed on the Television show Hee Haw.
-Noticing this, Violet gave him a toy Mickey Mouse guitar for his third birthday and a Ukulele for his forth birthday.
+Three-year old D. J. stood in front of a television set holding his great-grandmother Violet Bond’s straw broom in hand pretending it was a guitar while Roy Clark and Buck Owens performed on the Television show Hee Haw.
+Noticing this, Violet gave him a toy Mickey Mouse guitar for his third birthday and a Ukulele for his fourth birthday.
 By age five, D. J. was taking guitar lessons and was soon performing original songs for a “captive” audience at his local music store, Coffey Music in Westminster, MD.